coreos/coreos-assembler/docs/kola/external-tests.md

 The `additionalDisks` key has the same semantics as the `--add-disk` argument to `qemuexec`.
 It is currently only supported on `qemu-unpriv`.

+The `minDisk` key takes a size in GB and ensures that an instance type with at least the specified amount of primary disk space is used.
+On QEMU, this is equivalent to the `--qemu-size` argument to `qemuexec`.
+This is currently only enforced on `qemu-unpriv` and `aws`.

 The `minMemory` key takes a size in MB and ensures that an instance type with at least the specified amount of memory is used.
 On QEMU, this is equivalent to